A Pragmatics-Centered Evaluation Framework for Natural Language Understanding: Evaluation

+More detailed results for datasets with several subtasks are shown in table \ref{tab:subtasks}.
+We note that MNLI STILT significantly decreases relevance estimation performance (on BERT base and while multi-tasking with DisSent).
+Many models surpass the human estimate at valence prediction, a well studied task, but interestingly this is not the case for Arousal and Dominance prediction.

-DiscEval categories cover a broad range of discourse aspects.
-The overall accuracies only show a synthetic view of the tasks evaluated in DiscEval.
-Some datasets (STAC, MRDA, Persuasiveness) contain many subcategories that allow a fine grained analysis through a wide array of classes (viz.
-51 categories for MRDA).
-Table \ref{tab:finegrained} shows a fine grained evaluation which yields some insights on the capabilities of BERT.
-We do not report categories with a support inferior to 20 for conciseness sake.
-Interestingly, Discovery and MNLI are quite complementary as STILTs; For instance, MNLI is helpful to stance detection and on some persuasion related tasks, while Discovery is the best performing in discourse relation prediction.
+The categories of our benchmark tasks cover a broad range of pragmatic aspects.
+The overall accuracies only show a synthetic view of the tasks evaluated in PragmEval.
+Some datasets contain many subcategories that allow for a fine grained analysis through a wide array of classes (e.g. 51 categories for MRDA).
+Table \ref{tab:finegrained} in appendix A shows a fine grained evaluation which yields some insights on the capabilities of BERT.
+We report the 5 most frequent classes per task.
+It is worth noting that the BERT models do not neglect rare classes.
+These detailed results reveal that BERT+MNLI scores for discourse relation prediction are inflated by good scores on predicting the absence of relation (possibly close to the neutral class in NLI), which is useful but not sufficient for pragmatics understanding.
+The STILTs have complementary strengths even with given tasks, which can explain why combining them is helpful.
+However, we used a rather simplistic multitask setup, and efficient combination of the tasks remains an open problem.